PoisotLab/ms_network_prediction/manuscript.md

 themselves are conserved [@Gomez2010EcoInt].
-In this case, we can think of the probability that one species will interact with another as the distance between them in niche-space [@Desjardins-Proulx2017EcoInt], and this can be modeled by simulating neutral expectations of trait variation on phylogenetic tree [@Davies2021EcoRed].
+In this case, we can think of the probability that one species will interact with another as the distance between them in niche-space [@Desjardins-Proulx2017EcoInt], and this can be modelled by simulating neutral expectations of trait variation on phylogenetic tree [@Davies2021EcoRed].
 At the narrowest scales, we may be interested in predicting behavioural traits like foraging behaviour [@Bartomeus2016ComFra], and at this scale we may need to consider abundance's effect on probability